-You will incur immediate and substantial dilution in the pro forma as adjusted net tangible book value of the stock you purchase.
+You will incur immediate and substantial dilution in the pro forma as adjusted net tangible book value of the stock you purchase

-We estimate that the initial public offering price of our common stock will be \$14.00 per share.
-This amount is substantially higher than the pro forma as adjusted net tangible book value that our outstanding common stock will have immediately after this offering.
-Accordingly, if you purchase shares of our common stock at the assumed initial public offering price, you will incur immediate and substantial dilution of \$10.12 per share.
+The initial public offering price of our common stock is substantially higher than the pro forma as adjusted net tangible book value that our outstanding common stock will have immediately after this offering.
+Accordingly, if you purchase shares of our common stock at the initial public offering price, you will incur immediate and substantial dilution of \$11.72 per share.
 If the holders of outstanding options or warrants exercise those options or warrants, you will suffer further dilution.